joolstorrentecalo/gitlab-foss/doc/development/fe_guide/source_editor.md

    Even though Source Editor itself is extremely slim, it still depends on Monaco editor, which adds weight.
 Every time you add Source Editor to a view, the JavaScript bundle's size significantly increases, affecting your view's loading performance.
-You should import the editor on demand if either:
+We recommend you import the editor on demand if either:

    - You're uncertain if the view needs the editor.
    - The editor is a secondary element of the view.